 Which one is more important?

 You simply can’t choose between on and off-page SEO.
 That would be almost like choosing between a foundation and a roof if you had to decide which to use for your house.
 On-page and off-page SEO work together in tandem to improve your search engine rankings.
 They complement each other.
-But putting the house in order would require you to focus firstly on On page SEO and then looking at off-page SEO.
+But putting the house in order would require you to focus firstly on On-page SEO and then looking at off-page SEO.

 Much like a foundation, you may be required to come back and do some touch-ups to your on-page SEO from time to time.
 Striking the right balance between the two will help make your website “bilingual” so that your users can understand it as well as the search engine robots- and that’s how your rankings start to improve.
 Both are extremely important and fundamental to the success of an online business.
-Though the world of SEO has changed over the years, it is very critical for online businesses to understand that both on page and off page SEOs are needed to get organic traffic from search engines.
+Though the world of SEO has changed over the years, it is very critical for online businesses to understand that both on-page and off-page SEOs are needed to get organic traffic from search engines.

-According to us, On-Page SEO and Off-Page SEO are both important, if you have a well-optimized post, fewer backlinks can shoot you into the top spot compared to when you have a poorly optimized site with same number of backlinks.
+According to us, On-Page SEO and Off-Page SEO are both important, if you have a well-optimized post, fewer backlinks can shoot you into the top spot compared to when you have a poorly optimised site with the same number of backlinks.
 You can’t use one without the other, each simply supports the other.
 Learn both and use both to create a balance in your ranking technique and see your site succeed easily.
 We believe that on-page SEO and off-page SEO are like “Ying and Yang,” you just simply need both to fully flourish and enjoy maximum results.
 So we hope we are on the same page when we say that both on-page and off-page SEO are fundamental components of modern digital marketing.
 While one could go on and on that on-page is more critical since you need on-page content to have a web presence at all, off-page SEO is where much of your content promotion comes from.
 Off-page SEO drives extra viewers to your site.

 And if it sounds like we’re saying you need to promote your content, yes, that is basically what it actually comes down to.
 The more awareness you can build of the quality content on your web page, the more leads you’ll generate.